near/nearcore/docs/architecture/how/receipt-congestion.md

 One approach to solve congestion would be to never allow more work into the system than we can execute.

-But this is not ideal Just consider this example where everybody tries to access a contract on the same shard.
+But this is not ideal.
+Just consider this example where everybody tries to access a contract on the same shard.

 ![graph](../../images/congestion/receipt_flow_example_1.svg)